wjzijderveld/blog/source/_posts/2013-11-16-setup-jackalope-with-mysql.md

 title: Setup Jackalope with MySQL
 tags: [phpcr,jackalope,mysql]
 ---
 This post is the first in a serie about PHPCR with Jackalope.
-If you want to now more about PHPCR, I recommend watching [the slides about PHPCR].
+If you want to know more about PHPCR, I recommend watching [the slides about PHPCR].

-In this post I will walk through the first steps, setting up you Content Repository using Jackalope.
+In this post I will walk through the first steps, setting up your Content Repository using Jackalope.
 In this case we will use MySQL as storage, but in a future post, we will migrate our data to a Jackrabbit server.

 ### Install Jackalope